 Seattle City Light assistance programs.

-Several resources are offered to Seattle City Light customers.
+Several resources are offered to low income and struggling Seattle City Light customers.
 With many families struggling to pay their utilities, the company is committed to working with the less fortunate.
-They may provide them with payment plans, budget billing, discounts, and programs such as Project Share.
+They may provide them with payment plans, budget billing, discounts, and free financial aid grant programs such as Project Share.
 Some of the common beneficiaries include the unemployed, senior citizens, and low income families with children.
 A summary of the main programs and possible solutions are noted below.

 Payment plans, discounts, and other help